PronobDas/CN___Reliable-Transport-Protocol---Transport-Layer/README.md

 # Reliable-Transport-Protocol---Transport-Layer
-rdt.c is the given template and rdt_id is the solution.
+rdt.c is the given template and rdt_id.c is the solution.